PhantomTechTeam/storm-server/README.md

 ## Technologies
 FastAPI - Server framework of choice, very simple to set up and getting systems set up.

-Conda - Package manager utilized in data science, similar to pip.

 Helm - Templating system to help create kubernetes manfiests

 Docker - Technology that creates containers that can be deployed to servers or ran within docker-compose to create a isolated network environment.